Ayms/bitcoin-transactions/README.md

 ## Rationale

 This module is equivalent to bitcoin-cli for some features but much more simple to use.
-To use bitcoin-cli you need to run the full bitcoin software, sync with the network and then sync your wallet.
+To use bitcoin-cli "the easy way" you need to run the full bitcoin software, sync with the network and then sync your wallet.

-This is a nightmare for quite a lot of people since syncing a full node can take 10 days and most likely will fail at the end, at this time of writing people are still desperately trying to sync bitcoin gold two weeks after the launch
+This is a nightmare for quite a lot of people since syncing a full node can take 10 days and most likely will fail at the end

 And this does not help the network since even if you succeed to sync from home most likely you will run a non efficient full node